circonus-labs/circonus-unified-agent/plugins/inputs/zfs/README.md

 ### Measurements & Fields:

 By default this plugin collects metrics about ZFS internals, pool, and dataset.
 These metrics are either counters or measure sizes in bytes.
 These metrics will be in the `zfs` measurement with the field names listed bellow.

-If `poolMetrics` is enabled then additional metrics will be gathered for each pool.
+If `poolMetrics` is disabled, the additional metrics will not be gathered for each pool.

 If `datasetMetrics` is enabled then addtional metrics will be gathered for each dataset.